movielala/video-player-auto-embedder/README.md

 [Link to Example](/examples/async-with-requirejs.html)

 Since MLLEmbed is a named module, you won't be able to load it using it's path.
+MLLEmbed also won't automatically run when it's called as an AMD module so you have to call `mllembed.run()` manually.

 ```javascript
 //Wrong: